jsa4000/Getting-Started-GitHub/01_INSTALLATION.md

 	git config --list

-You can also configure the tool that will be used to see the differences between files and do the merges manually.
+You can also configure an additional tool that will be launched to compare files.
+This is used to check the differences and do merges manually.

 	[mergetool]
 		prompt = false